thinkum/commonide/README.md

   model editing, in CommonIDE.

 - Formal development support for Glade UI layout templates, in UI design and UI implementation.
-Note the concerns with regars to constraints for ID and Name values in Glade XML, as denoted below in this document.
+Note the concerns with regards to constraints for ID and Name values in Glade XML, as denoted below in this document.

-- Integration with LLVM JIT and LLVM C APIs, for purposes of static analysis and programmed reflection onto C source code, with GTK+, **Glade**/**libglde** and CommonIDE.
+- Integration with LLVM JIT and LLVM C APIs, for purposes of static analysis and programmed reflection onto C source code, with GTK+, **Glade**/**libglade** and CommonIDE.

-  Concerning differences in call stack conventions in Common Lisp implementations, contrasted to any bytecode as may be produced with LLVM, any bytecode generated with the LLVM-C and LLVM JIT APIs may only be usable, in CommonIDE, for applications expressly in the external C enviornment.
-Regardless, even within this ABI-related limitation, it may serve to provide some support for integration with C program systems, in ComonIDE.
+  Concerning differences in call stack conventions in Common Lisp implementations, contrasted to any bytecode as may be produced with LLVM, any bytecode generated with the LLVM-C and LLVM JIT APIs may only be usable, in CommonIDE, for applications expressly in the external C environment.
+Regardless, even within this ABI-related limitation, it may serve to provide some support for integration with C program systems, in CommonIDE.

   More specifically, such integration could serve to be of some use when validating a Glade XML UI description, in comparison to the set of